Pick the district that fits the starting point and the energy you actually have

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

-Short-stay Providence plans get better when the rail timing is solved before you choose the city loop.
+Check Amtrak when the afternoon has to fit around an arrival or departure window.
+Short-stay Providence plans get better when the rail timing is solved before you choose the city route.

 Do not treat one free afternoon like a full Providence weekend compressed into three hours.